Why did we choose Crisp?

 What did we use before?

-We’ve used another live chat before, which somehow shifted their focus from a live chat to an “all in one business suite”.
+We’ve used multiple other live chat before, which somehow shifted their focus from a live chat to an “all in one business suite”.
 Their live chat still works, but metrics which are important for us were removed.
 We’ve used those metrics for our monthly reports, and customer overviews, growth rates and more.
 After we were in for four months those metrics disappeared and were replaced by other metrics.
 We’ve got a leaderboard for our team members, which we did not use because we’re looking for quality support and not quantity and the pricing seems to outperform the benefit.
 So our decision was clear at that moment: we had to move on.

 How was that decision made?